fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

      Thumb hold:                Shft Sym    Fn AltGr
 ```

-Other than the bottom-row mod-taps, the 3x5 finger keys are mostly standard Colemak or QWERTY, with two exceptions: The shifted symbols of ',' and '.' (normally '<' and '>') are moved to the num+sym layer to avoid the thumb jumping between Shift and Sym for common bigrams such as '->', '<=' and '>='.
+Other than the bottom-row mod-taps, the 3x5 finger keys are mostly standard Colemak or QWERTY, with two exceptions: The shifted symbols of ',' and '.' (normally '<' and '>') are moved to the Sym layer to avoid the thumb jumping between Shift and Sym for common bigrams such as '->', '<=' and '>='.
 They are replaced on the base layer with '#' and '@', which are not typically used in bigrams with other symbols.

 For right-handed users, Shift is on the left thumb, AltGr on the right.
 This choice dictates much of the rest of the thumb cluster layout.
-The left thumb activates the num+fn layer that needs AltGr, and the right thumb activates the nav+fn layer that needs Shift.
+The left thumb activates the Sym layer that needs AltGr, and the right thumb activates the Fn layer that needs Shift.
 Space and Tab are on the right thumb and can be combined with Shift.
 Shift and Space, are on the home positions of the thumbs.

-Two symbols do not fit in the num+sym layer and need to move to the left thumb on the base layer.
+Two symbols do not fit in the Sym layer and need to move to the left thumb on the base layer.
 Apostrophe and Underscore are convenient choices for typing and programming respectively.
 Apostrophe is placed on the Shift key to avoid the thumb jumping when typing "I'm".
-Underscore is on the num+sym layer key, which forces the thumb to jump when typing "UPPER_CASE_MACRO" names and avoids accidentally activating a tap+hold of Underscore instead of holding Shift.
+Underscore is on the Sym layer key, which forces the thumb to jump when typing "UPPER_CASE_MACRO" names and avoids accidentally activating a tap+hold of Underscore instead of holding Shift.

-## Num+Sym Layer
+## Sym Layer

 ```
    Top row tap:   !   `   ~   $   %              ^   &   *   (   )